-- (a) Resolution of a complaint includes but is not limited to any of the following: - (1) a requirement that an apology be delivered verbally or in writing; - (2) direction to stop the offensive behavior;

-- (3) a verbal or written warning; - (4) a requirement of counseling or training; - (5) transfer to another position or demotion; - (6) suspension with or without pay; or - (7) termination of employment. - (b) If the discriminatory or harassing behavior does not stop or reoccurs after you make a complaint, you should immediately report this to any supervisor or contact person.
+- (a) Resolution of a complaint includes but is not limited to any of the following: - (1) a requirement that an apology be delivered verbally or in writing; - (2) direction to stop the offensive behavior; - (3) a verbal or written warning; - (4) a requirement of counseling or training; - (5) transfer to another position or demotion; - (6) suspension with or without pay; - (7) termination of employment; or - (8) no action if it is determined that there was no violation of the policy. - (b) If the discriminatory or harassing behavior does not stop or reoccurs after you make a complaint, you should immediately report this to any supervisor or contact person.